-The party-goers sing 'For He's A Jolly Good Fellow' in Klingon.
+- The party-goers sing 'For He's A Jolly Good Fellow' in Klingon.
 Worf is not amused.note

 Troi: I know Klingons like to be alone on their birthdays.
 You probably want to meditate, or hit yourself with the painstick...

-Worf's face◊ when Troi kisses him is equally as priceless as the one from earlier (this was a good 'Worf facial expression' episode).
+- Worf's face◊ when Troi kisses him is equally as priceless as the one from earlier (this was a good 'Worf makes funny faces' episode).

-When the quantum rift accidentally gets opened, making Enterprise after Enterprise appear, we get this line:
+- When the quantum rift accidentally gets torn wide open, making Enterprise after Enterprise appear, we get these two lines:

 Ben: Why?
 Did you crash the ship into something?

-"Thine Own Self" [7x16] has a particularly amusing one: Riker is in his quarters, practicing his trombone, when Deanna walks in.
+- "Thine Own Self" has a particularly amusing one: Riker is in his quarters, practicing his trombone, when Deanna walks in.
 They hold a brief conversation with Riker 'speaking' via the trombone.